What is the address of the theater?

 What if we need to change the number of people attending our field trip?

-All changes in group size need to be made no later than four weeks before the date of your field trip by the contact person who made the initial reservation.
+All changes in group size need to be made no later than six weeks before the date of your field trip by the contact person who made the initial reservation.
 After this date you are responsible for payment for all seats reserved.
 Be aware that many shows sell out and there may not be additional seats available after the time of your initial booking.
+If reservation is unpaid by payment deadline, reservation may be released at Childplay’s discretion.

 Why do we have to pay for students who are absent?